openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ### Adding dependencies

-To actually use external JS libraries you must include them in `Project.xml`.
+To actually use external JS libraries you must include them in _project.xml_.
 There are three options:

 1. Ship the library with your project as a separate file: